 If necessary, adjust or remove the head restraint/headrest to obtain the correct child restraint fit.
 If the head restraint/headrest is removed, store it in a secure place.
 Be sure to reinstall the head restraint/headrest when the child restraint is removed.
-For information additional about head restraint/headrest adjustment, removal and installation. refer to "Head restraints/headrests" in this section.
+For information about additional head restraint/headrest adjustment, removal and installation. refer "Head to restraints/headrests" in this section.